WelcomeToThursday/WTT-Campaigns/README.md

 ## Features

 - **Separate campaign characters.** Keep multiple characters across multiple campaigns alongside your regular PMC.
 Each campaign character has its own inventory, quests, traders, hideout, mail, insurance and Scav progression.
 Switch characters from the in-game selector.
 - **Perks and common campaign rules.** Balance beneficial and detrimental modifiers within a campaign's point budget.
 Supported effects cover skills, stamina, metabolism, injuries, consumables, keys, trader prices, insurance, the flea market and hideout requirements.
-The bundled catalogue has 39 entries, of which 33 are implemented; unsupported entries remain unavailable.
+The bundled catalogue offers 33 supported perks and common rules; six entries are unavailable.
 - **Local Battle Pass and rewards.** Collect campaign documents in raids, spend them on eligible rewards, and use document exchanges.
 Progress and claims are saved per character.
 Rewards depend on the campaign's rules and installed content.
 - **Story tools and trader visits.** Visit trader rooms and play authored chapters, dialogue, objectives and raid events.
 The Story tab and trader visits are available even in campaigns without a story.
 A complete live campaign is not included.
 - **Campaign Creator.** Build campaigns in SPT's administrator web interface: configure starting characters, perks, quests, documents, rewards, crates, artwork and story content.
 Validate, preview, publish, import and export campaign packs.